Skip to main content

 ROI Analysis

 Taylor University's in-state tuition is $39,104.
-One year after graduation, alumni earn a median of $39,248, which is slightly more than the cost of tuition.
-Five years after graduation, earnings increase to $45,142, and ten years after graduation, earnings reach $52,198.
-The median debt for students is $20,500.
+One year after graduation, alumni earn a median of $39,248.
+Five years after graduation, the median earnings increase to $45,142, and after ten years, the median is $52,198.
+The median debt for graduates is $20,500, and 32.6% of students receive financial aid.

 Generated from College Scorecard & IPEDS data